-You must have a valid passport and it must not expire for at least six months after the end date of the program.
-Most students will receive a 90 day tourist visa when entering the country, which will cover you for the length of the program.
-If you are not a US citizen, please contact us and the South African Consulate to learn what will be required to receive your visa.
+You must have a valid passport, and it must not expire for at least six months after the end date of the program.
+Most students will receive a 90-day tourist visa when entering the country, which will cover you for the length of the program.
+If you are not a U.S. citizen, please contact us and the South African Consulate to learn what will be required to receive your visa.

 Health & Safety

-OTS is deeply committed to student safety and well-being, we do not expose students to unnecessary danger or risk.
+OTS is deeply committed to student safety and well-being.
+We do not expose students to unnecessary danger or risk.
 We monitor national and international events that might affect our students.
 Five decades of risk assessment, emergency response, and crisis resolution have enabled OTS to maximize student safety and security.
-All students participate in an on-site orientation program upon arrival in South Africa.
-For our most current safety information, contact the OTS Enrollment Management staff at email@example.com.
+All students participate in an onsite orientation program upon arrival in South Africa.
+For our most current safety information, contact the OTS Enrollment Management staff at firstname.lastname@example.org.